bxparks/AceTimeClock/README.md

 }
 ```

-It has been claimed that the DS1307 and DS3232 RTC chips have exactly same
+It has been claimed that the DS1307 and DS3232 RTC chips have exactly the same
 interface as DS3231 when accessing the time and date functionality.
 I don't have
 these chips so I cannot confirm that.
 Contact @Naguissa
 (https://github.com/Naguissa) for more info.